zzAzz/Archon/iterations/v3-mcp-support/README.md

 3. Set up Row Level Security policies

 In Supabase, do this by going to the "SQL Editor" tab and pasting in the SQL into the editor there.
 Then click "Run".

+If using Ollama with the nomic-embed-text embedding model or another with 786 dimensions, either update site_pages.sql so that the dimensions are 768 instead of 1536 or use `utils/ollama_site_pages.sql`

 ### Crawl Documentation